GoogleChrome/CertificateTransparency/log_policy.md

 In order for their Logs to remain included within Chrome after first becoming `Qualified`, Log Operators must continue to operate these Logs in accordance with this Policy.
 Log Operators must:
 * Monitor the [ct-policy@chromium.org](https://groups.google.com/a/chromium.org/forum/#!forum/ct-policy) group for relevant updates to policy or requirements for CT Log Operators.
 * Incorporate a certificate for which an SCT has been issued by the Log within the MMD.
-	* When Logs receive a logging submission for an already-incorporated certificate, Logs must either return an existing SCT or, if creating a new one, add another certificate entry within the MMD such that the new SCT can be verified using the Log’s CT APIs
+	* When Logs receive a logging submission for an already-incorporated certificate, Logs must either return an existing SCT or, if creating a new one, add another certificate entry within the MMD such that the new SCT can be verified using the Log's CT APIs
 * Maintain Log availability of 99% or above.
 	* Log availability is measured on a per-endpoint basis over a 90-day rolling average from all requests made to the log by the Chrome team's compliance monitoring infrastructure.
-The log’s overall availability is represented by the minimum of all per-endpoint availabilities.
+The log's overall availability is represented by the minimum of all per-endpoint availabilities.
-	* Behavior that results in reduced availability includes, but is not limited to: network level outages, expiration of the Log’s SSL certificate, a failure to accept new Certificates to be logged (with the exception of the conditions defined in the Logging Submission Acceptance section below), HTTP response status codes other than 200, or responses that include data that does not conform to the log's corresponding API specification.
+	* Behavior that results in reduced availability includes, but is not limited to: network level outages, expiration of the Log's SSL certificate, a failure to accept new Certificates to be logged (with the exception of the conditions defined in the Logging Submission Acceptance section below), HTTP response status codes other than 200, or responses that include data that does not conform to the log's corresponding API specification.
 * Ensure their Logs conform to the totality of the API specification indicated in the Log's application.
 * Not impose conditions on retrieving or sharing data from the Logs.
 * Not present two or more conflicting views of the Merkle Tree at different times and/or to different parties.
-* Accept certificates issued by Google’s Merge Delay Monitor Root to enable Google to monitor the Log’s compliance to these policies.
+* Accept certificates issued by Google's Merge Delay Monitor Root to enable Google to monitor the Log's compliance to these policies.
 * Operate their Logs in good faith, including, but not limited to each Log Operator:
-	* Verifiably incorporating all certificates into the Log for which SCTs have been issued, within the Log’s MMD.
+	* Verifiably incorporating all certificates into the Log for which SCTs have been issued, within the Log's MMD.
 	* Maintaining the append-only property of the Log by providing consistent views of the Merkle Tree at all times and to all parties.
 * Notify the Chrome team of any and all changes to information gathered during the Log Inclusion by detailing such changes in an update to the CT Log Operator bug on the [Chromium Issue Tracker](https://issues.chromium.org/issues?q=status:open%20componentid:1456813) in which they requested Log Inclusion.